 - a.
 PCC shall provide a clean, private room on campus that is easily accessible to nursing students Central Administration Building Room 004.
 Restrooms may not be classified as designated lactation spaces. - b.
 The designated lactation space shall be equipped with a table, chair, electrical outlet, window coverings (as needed), and a cypher lock. - c.
-PCC shall make the location of the available lactation room accessible online, providing the locations and the details of each room, including the operation hours, how to gain access, and whether the space is fully private or potentially shared.
+PCC shall make lactation spaces available to all students who request it through the Senior Student Affairs Officer (SSAO) or designee on the Pueblo Campus or the Regional Student Success Coordinators on the branch campus.
+Location, access, and hours of availability, along with the details of each available space, including whether the space is fully private or potentially shared, will be provided upon request.